Contact:

 • Steel bearings with bearing plates, brackets, saddle bearings: especially for steel girders; often anchored into the bearing plinth with dowels/anchors.

 Functionally, a distinction is made between fixed bearings (transfer of horizontal forces) and free bearings (allow longitudinal displacements).
 Uplift restraints, shear keys, or shear dowels prevent uncontrolled lifting or sliding.
-The bearing zone is to be designed as a load- and restraint-friendly transition.
+The bearing zone is to be designed as a load- and restraint-friendly transition with clearly defined force paths and coordinated tolerances.

 Design and detailing in the bearing zone